The Analyze tab lets you:

 A glossary of elements in general overview:

-Response rate: (available in Website or in-product surveys) The percentage of users that responded to your survey.
+Response rate: (available for Website or in-product and for Mobile surveys) The percentage of users that responded to your survey.
 It is calculated by

 the number of responses/number of total views(unique views in website surveys)x100.
 Having a high response rate will give you better insights.